Designed For Children

 e.
 Helping parents set and maintain reliable use limits.

-2. Help parents prepare their children for a successful future with screens and technology including:
+2. Help parents prepare their children for a successful future with screens and technology (Launch or Re-Launch) including:

 a.
 Supporting child development from elementary school age through high school by safely expanding their online world, privacy and freedom to explore as they grow and mature.